Government of Yukon: Premier and Executive Council

 The term Government of Yukon, or more formally, Majesty's Government refers to the activities of the Commissioner.
 The day-to-day operation and activities of the Government of Yukon are performed by the provincial departments and agencies, staffed by the non-partisan public service, and directed by the elected government.

 Premier

 The premier of Yukon is the primary minister of the Crown.
 The premier acts as the head of government for the province, chairs and selects the membership of the Cabinet, and advises the Commissioner on the exercise of executive power and much of the powers of prerogative.
 As premiers hold office by virtue of their ability to command the confidence of the elected Legislative Assembly, they sit as a member of the Legislative Assembly (MLA) and lead the largest party or a coalition in the Assembly.
 Once sworn in, the premier holds office until either they resign or removed by the Commissioner after either a motion of no confidence or defeat in a general election.

-Mike Pemberton has served as Premier since June 27, 2025, when he won the leadership of the Yukon Liberal Party.
+Currie Dixon has served as Premier since November 22, 2025, when he won the 2025 Yukon general election.